chriz3dd/HDrive/README.md

 Example:

-//add using directive
+using hdrive;       //add using directive
-using hdrive;

-//your global hdrive variable
+HDrive myDrive;     //your global hdrive variable
-HDrive myDrive;

 void init()
 {
-  //creat autoreset event
-  AutoResetEvent resetEvent = new AutoResetEvent(false);

-  //creat drive
-  myDrive = new HDrive(IPAddress.Parse("192.168.1.102"), NewDataFromMotor, 1000, resetEvent, 1001);
+  AutoResetEvent resetEvent = new AutoResetEvent(false);              //creat autoreset event myDrive = new HDrive(IPAddress.Parse("192.168.1.102"), NewDataFromMotor, 1000, resetEvent, 1001);  //creat drive

-  //Wait until drive is connected resetEvent-.WaitOne();
+  resetEvent-.WaitOne();          //Wait until drive is connected }
-}

-void NewDataFromMotor( int motorNumber )
+void NewDataFromMotor( int motorNumber ) //Hdrive callback is getting trigggered as soon as there is new Data recieved {
-{
   int x = myDrive.Position;
 }